George R. Brown Convention Center: History

 Opened in late 2016 and located at the north end of the GRB is the Marriott Marquis, which connects to the GRB via skybridge.
 This unique property boasts 1,000 guest rooms and a Texas-shaped lazy river.
 An additional 2,461 rooms are being added to Houston's downtown hotel inventory in eight unique properties.
 By late 2016, there will be more than 7,700 rooms in 24 hotels downtown.

 After Hurricane Katrina, approximately 7,000 people went to the convention center, due to the Astrodome being at its full capacity.

 In 2009, a televised audition of the show America's Got Talent was filmed at the convention center.

 From May 4–15, 1998, Wheel of Fortune aired two weeks of shows that were taped in the center in April 1998, including College Week from May 11–15.

 Many graduations from local high schools and colleges are held at the convention center.

+The annual FIRST Robotics world championships have taken place in the convention center from 2017-2019, and from 2022 to the present.
+The event takes place in April and uses up all the space in the convention center, spanning all the floors.
+In 2023, the event drew 18,000 students from 59 countries.

 Houston's largest pop-culture event Comicpalooza draws a massive crowd every year and continues to increase as the convention becomes more popular.

 One month after opening on October 28, 1987; the PBS series Firing Line hosted a special 2-hour debate featuring the six major candidates seeking the 1988 Republican nomination for President.
 The following year; one of those candidates, incumbent Vice-President and longtime Houston resident George H.W.
 Bush would hold his victory celebration at the convention center.